abfleishman/active-learning-detect/README.md

 # Running prediciton on a new batch of data (existing model)

-Send the config to the remote machine (make sure it is updated with thhe model that you want to use).
+Send the config to the remote machine (make sure it is updated with the model that you want to use).
 ```
 scp "config_usgs19_pred20191021.ini" cmi@13.77.159.88:/home/cmi/active-learning-detect
 ```

-SSH into the machine, change directory to "train"
+SSH into the machine

 ```
 cmi@13.77.159.88
 ```

-Remove the old training direcotry to avoind running prediction on the last batch of images you uploaded.
+Remove the old training directory to avoid running prediction on the last batch of images you uploaded.

 ```
 rm -rd data
 ```

+change directory to "train"

 ```
 cd active-learning-detect/train
 ```

-Run the prediction scipt with the config that you just uploaded
+Run the prediction script with the config that you just uploaded

+active_learning_predict_no_train.sh uses the info in the config file to download the images from blob storage, download the model file from blob storage, and then run prediction on these images.

 ```
 sh active_learning_predict_no_train.sh ../config_usgs19_pred20191021.ini